uncore-team/turtlebot3burger/README.md

-# turtlebot3burger
+# Turtlebot3 Burger code
-Code for the Turtlebot 3 Burger (simulated, real, interface)
+This folder stores code that allows to work with the real Turtlebot3 Burger robot as well as with some simulation frameworks.